swiftlang/swift-org-website/documentation/server/guides/allocations.md

     > Note: On Apple platforms, Swift uses a slightly larger number of allocation functions than Linux.

-2. Once the data is collected, run this command to create an SVG file:
+Step 2.
+Once the data is collected, run this command to create an SVG file:

     ```bash
     cat raw.stacks |\